 By Tony Piff

-“This isn’t what I signed up for!” thinks the thirty-something adventurer staring down the barrel of middle age.
-“Why oh why didn’t I do more with my life when I had the chance?”
-We fantasize about quitting the rat-race, living in a van, creating a life of travel… only to be reminded of our responsibilities, kids, and debts.
+“This isn’t what I signed up for!”
+I thought at age 34, staring down the barrel of middle age.
+“Why oh why didn’t I adventure more when I had the chance?”
+I fantasized about quitting the rat race, living in a van, creating a life of travel … only to be reminded of my responsibilities, my children and my debts.

-In Part II: A Theory of Adventure, I lay out an action plan for implementing the midlife adventuring reality.
-As I recount the humiliating mishaps and miseries collected on my extensive dirtbag excursions, readers will find themselves informed, entertained, and inspired to tap the ridiculously low-key ethos and manifest their own dirtbag adventuring visions, transcending the regimented constraints of routine grown-up life.
+In Part II: A Theory of Adventure, I continue the story of my new evolving adventuring life.
+On the road and on the trail, I gained countless practical insights (mostly lessons learned the hard way) and forged a new relationship to adventure all my own.
+As I recount the humiliating mishaps and miseries collected on my extensive dirtbag excursions, readers will find themselves informed, entertained and inspired to tap the ridiculously low-key ethos and manifest their own dirtbag adventuring visions, transcending the regimented constraints of routine grownup life.

 Part III: Adventure as Pilgrimage concludes the narrative arc with a single milestone adventure tale, undertaken at age 40 with my kids and my ex-wife.